 Currently, at our Shaller campus in St. Paul, there are two staff members at Chapman Sholom Home East that are COVID-19 positive.
-There are two residents at Bentson Family Assisted Living and one resident at Weinberg Apartments that are COVID-19 positive.
+There is one resident at Bentson Family Assisted Living that is COVID-19 positive.

 On our Ackerberg campus in St. Louis Park, we have one resident and one staff member who are positive for COVID-19 at Sholom Home West and one positive staff member at Roitenberg’s Hodroff Pavilion for Memory Care.
 Menorah Plaza has one staff member that is COVID-19 positive.

 With the continued threat of COVID-19 Omicron and the latest sub variants, Sholom remains vigilant.
 The fight against COVID-19 is not over yet, and we need to be watchful and mindful that COVID and COVID variants still pose a threat to our communities.